-As of December 31, 2023, the Company has one entity with the existence of control.
-This is the company SWYSSI S.R.L. registered in Repulica Romania.
+As of December 31, 2024, the Company has one entity with the existence of control.
+This is the company SWYSSI S.R.L. registered in Repulica Romania and the Bulgarian company Perpetel Inc.

 Transactions with related parties

 No related party transactions.